Lucsantosg/whats-new/index.md

 #### Updates to the Resource Usage Page

   * System resources
-    * The History view for memory and disk has been updated to display data over 48 hours, 30 days, and 5 hours
+    * The History view for memory and disk has been updated to display data over 48 hours, 30 days, and 5 months
     * A Learn More link is provided, showing how the administration console metrics api is used to generate the History views
   * Applications
     * Provides usage information for all applications in the environment